Prince Claus Fund for Culture and Development

 Phase 1: Intake

 Proposals are screened by the Programme Committee in order to verify whether they fall within the Prince Claus Fund’s criteria for consideration.
-Only requests for activities starting the earliest four months after the deadline will be considered.
+Only requests for activities starting in 2015 will be considered.

 Phase 2: Evaluation of Applications by the Programme Committee